Corey Brunish: Acting career

 In 1977, Brunish began his acting career appearing in shows in repertory at the Remsen Bird Theatre.
 He moved to Oregon and worked as a property developer while appearing in theatre productions, indie movies, TV shows and feature films.

 In 2022, Brunish appeared in Claydream, a documentary about the invention of Claymation by Will Vinton.

 Music career

 In February 2017, Brunish released his debut solo album on Broadway Records: #ThrowbackThursday.
 His follow-up CD Just The Three Of Us was released in December 2020.

 In 2022, with the release of the CD of the cast recording of Music Man, Brunish had written his second set of liner notes for a Broadway cast recording, following Bonnie & Clyde in 2012.

 Brunish helped to produce the soundtrack for Nice Work If you Can Get It; the CD was nominated for a Grammy Award.
+He has been credited on two Grammy winning cast albums, namely The Color Purple and Beautiful The Carole King Musical.

 Brunish sings the role of Utterson on the Jekyll & Hyde cast album with Constantine, Teal Wicks and Deborah Cox.